 As of October 14, 2011, the Company's Board of Directors, based upon the approval and recommendation of the Compensation Committee, approved by unanimous written consent the Company's 2011 Equity Incentive Plan (the "2011 Plan") and form of option agreements for grants under the 2011 Plan.
 Employees, directors, consultants and advisors of the Company are eligible to participate in the 2011 Plan.
 The 2011 Plan will be administered by the Board of Directors or the Company's Compensation Committee and has 1,700,000 shares of common stock reserved for issuance in the form of incentive stock options (available for issuance to employees, and only upon shareholder approval of the 2011 Plan); non-qualified options; common stock; and grant appreciation rights.
 No person eligible to participate in the 2011 Plan shall be granted options or other awards during a twelve month period that exceeds 300,000 shares.
 No options or stock appreciation rights may be granted after ten years of the adoption of the 2011 Plan by the Board of Directors, nor may any option have a term of more than ten years from the date of grant.
 The exercise price of non qualified options and the base value of a stock appreciation right shall not be less than the fair market value of the common stock on the date of grant.
-The exercise price of an incentive stock option shall not be less than the fair market value of the Company, the exercise price shall not be less than 110% percent of the common stock at the time of grant.
-The company's stockholders did not approve the 2011 Plan within the required one-year period.
+The exercise price of an incentive stock option shall not be less than the fair market value of the Stock covered by the option at the time of grant and in instances where a grantee possesses more than 10% percent of the combined voting power of all classes of stock of the Company, the exercise price shall not be less than 110% percent of the fair market value of the common stock at the time of grant.
+The Company's stockholders did not approve the 2011 Plan within the required one-year period.
 Accordingly, the Company cannot grant incentive stock options under the 2011 Plan.